geniusdibya/pepithon/How to send email using Node.js.md

     at Function.Module._load (internal/modules/cjs/loader.js:585:3)
 ```

-- If your nodemailer module installation failed, you may face this error.
-To resolve this error go to installation steps, and install nodemailer.
+- If your nodemailer module installation failed, you might face this error.
+To resolve this error, go to installation steps, and install nodemailer.
-- You can also install nodemailer globally using following command
+- You can also install nodemailer globally using the following command
 ```
 npm install -g nodemailer
 ```